Scene Management

 scene.environment

 Set the environment of the scene.
 This will overwrite the current environment.
-You can find a list of all available parameters here.
+You can find a list of all available parameters in the Babylon.js IEnvironmentHelperOptions documentation.

 SETscene.environment(options?: Object): Promise<void>api.scene